 When to use an epoxy floor primer is a subject that is often overlooked by the average home owner who is investing in a premium garage floor coating.
-In fact, many people aren’t aware that they exist or think that it’s just an added cost by the manufacturer that they don’t need.
+In fact, many people aren’t aware that they exist or think that it’s just an added cost by the manufacturer or vendor that they don’t need.

-Epoxy primers provide an abundance of benefits for your coating with some specializing in problems associated with the surface of the concrete itself.
+Epoxy primers provide an abundance of benefits for your coating, with some specializing in problems associated with the surface of the concrete itself.
 With exception to the inexpensive one-coat epoxy paint kits, if you want to insure that you achieve the best possible adhesion and endurance of your garage flooring for years to come, then you should seriously consider the use of an epoxy primer for your floor.

 Benefits of an epoxy floor primer

 The benefits of using an epoxy floor primer for your garage are many.
 Let’s take a quick look at these to get a better understanding of what they do.

 - Epoxy primers are thin and provide for better adhesion because they penetrate into the concrete substrate for a better bond.